 Larrey also devised the 'flying ambulance' to evacuate the wounded from the battlefield.
 Once the brancardiers located an injured soldier they took him to an ambulance wagon.

-The flying ambulance could act as a field station in the war zone, treating the wounded on site then transporting the seriously wounded to field hospitals for further treatment and care.
+The flying ambulance was a field station in the war zone, treating the wounded on site then transporting the seriously wounded to field hospitals for further treatment and care.

 Larrey made many important innovations in medicine in the war zone.
 He realised that an organised system of military medicine would save the lives of soldiers so that they might fight another day.